robseb/socfpgaPlatformGenerator/README.md

     To change the available user space on the root file system change the *offset* value of the *ext3* partition.

-2. **Generation of a directory for every configured partition**
+2. **Generation of a directory for each configured partition**

-    The script will generate for every selected partition a depending folder.
+    The script will generate for each selected partition a depending folder.
 At this point it is enabled to drag&drop files and folders to the partition folder.
 This content will then be included in the final image file.
-    Linux device tree- and archive-files, copied to the partition folder, will be automatically processed by the script incase these features were enabled for the partition inside the XML file.
-Of cause, archive files or uncompiled device tree files will not be added to the final image.
+    Linux device tree- and archive-files, copied to the partition folder, will be automatically processed by the script in case these features were enabled for the partition inside the XML file.
+Of cause, archive files or un-compiled device tree files will not be added to the final image.

     The following illustration shows generated folder structure with the previous XML configuration file.